Installation Guide

 - First try the same operation in Git Bash

-- If it works in Git Bash, it's a terminal environment issue
+- If it works in Git Bash, it indicates a terminal environment issue

-Please check the Troubleshooting documentation, or contact technical support.
+Please see the Troubleshooting documentation, or contact technical support.

 When contacting support, please provide: